Process Validation: General Principles (USFDA) in Pharma Industry

 - Experience with similar products and process

-Qualification of utilities and equipment generally includes the following activities:
+Qualification of utilities and equipment generally includes the following activities in Pharma Industry:

 - Selecting utilities and equipment construction materials, operating principles, and performance characteristics based on whether they are appropriate for their specific uses.